Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Manifolds with kinks

-\begin{remark} Like for manifolds without/with boundary or corners, the preceding lemma shows that any local chart $(U,\phi)$ centered at a point $x$ in a manifold with kinks provides a linear isomorphism $T_xM \simeq \setR^d$. \end{remark}
+\begin{remark} Like for manifolds without/with boundary or corners, the preceding lemma and its proof show that any local chart $(U,\phi)$ centered at a point $x$ in a manifold with kinks provides a linear isomorphism $T_xM \simeq \setR^d$. \end{remark}